 Do you like working with your hands and with computers to create the products that keep our world running.
-From the smallest screw to the larges metal part you can think of, if it’s made from metal Precision Machining can make it.
+From the smallest screw to the larges metal part you can think of, if it’s made from metal Precision Machining Technology can make it.
 Bring your curiosity, math skills, and desire to create to ECTS.
 You will graduate ready to become a CNC operator, precision machinist, or go on to college for engineering.
-Start molding your future in Precision Machining!
+Start molding your future in Precision Machining Technology!

 - Design and machine metal and plastic tools and components for a wide-range of global products.

 - Use precision measuring devices to ensure accuracy within a surprising one ten-thousandth of an inch (.0001).

 - Work with the same equipment and techniques as industry leaders.

 PRECISION MACHINING TECHNOLOGY (CIP Code 48.0501)